codesyntax/bitakora/README.rst

 Requirements
 ************

-django  requires Django 1.8, Bootstrap 3.2 and Python 2.7
+Bitakora requires Django 1.8, Bootstrap 3.2 and Python 2.7

 *************
 Documentation
 *************

-Please head over to our `documentation <http://django-bitakora.readthedocs.org/>`_ for all the details on how to install, extend and use the django Bitakora.
+Please head over to our `documentation <http://django-bitakora.readthedocs.org/>`_ for all the details on how to install, extend and use the Bitakora.

 ***********
 Quick start